-Figure 4-8 New Measure window in Crosstab
+Figure 4-45 New Measure window in Crosstab

-In the "New Formula" window (shown below in figure 4.8) you can:
+In the "New Formula" window, shown in Figure 4-45, you can:

-- Name your measure in the "Alias" field (mandatory). - Check or uncheck the "Visible" checkbox, depending on whether or not you want to display the results of your measure calculation in the "Table" view. - Decide the number of decimal points to display using the dropdown list in the "Format" - Choose the measure you want to operate on by clicking on it in the "Measures" panel on the left.
+- Name your measure in the "Alias" field (mandatory).
+The following characters cannot be used in a measure name: Double quote, dot, start and end square brackets (", . , [and]). - Select or remove the selection for the "Visible" checkbox, depending on whether or not you want to display the results of your measure calculation in the "Table" view. - Decide the number of decimal points to display using the dropdown list in the "Format" field. - Choose the measure you want to operate on by selecting in the "Measures" panel on the left.
 (All measures that have been defined for this analysis will appear in this panel when you open the "New formula" window). - Choose the advanced measures operation to be added to an existing operation from the sliding list in the functions (operators) field.
-All standard expressions and operations are available such as: - Mathematical functions (+-\/, floor, log10, exp) - Constants (mean, kurt) - Boolean conditionals (If (condition, true, false)) - Date and time functions (daysto, age, year, month, secsto, time, datetime...) - Time functions (...) - Text functions (left, right, mid, replace...) - Data type conversion (date, string, integer) - Build complex operations in the main workspace on the right. - Save your new measure formula by clicking "OK".
+Formula measures cannot be expressed as Totals.
+All standard expressions and operations are available such as: - Mathematical functions (+-/, floor, log10, exp)

+- Constants (mean, kurt) - Boolean conditionals (If (condition, true, false)) - Date and time functions (daysto, age, year, month, secsto, time, datetime...) - Time functions (...) - Text functions (left, right, mid, replace...) - Data type conversion (date, string, integer) - Build complex operations in the main workspace on the right. - Save your new measure formula by choosing "OK".
 This also closes the "New formula" window.
-Click on it again if you have more new operations to add to your measure(s).
-(See Figure 4-9).
+Click on it again if you have more new operations to add to your measure(s), as shown in Figure 4-46.

 Note: When two integers are divided, the result value is also and integer.
-If a real result is required, a real number should be used as a dividend or divisor.
+If a real result is required, use a real number as a dividend or divisor.
 For example: